mgkallits/Yokai/README.md

-# .AssembleConfig
+# My NixOS configurations

-This is my configuration for my nix-aspect of my machines.
+## Hosts

+There are two available hosts, 'kitsune' for my pc and 'tanuki' for my laptop